Mushahid2521/FaceRecognition_with_MATLAB/README.md

 ## Usage
 - Make sub folders for each individual with person's name in dataSet folder.
-- If new member comes, Use ``` collectImage``` to take 20 pictures for new member in the dataset.
+- If new member comes, Use ``` collectImage.m``` to take 20 pictures for new member in the dataset.
 And make a sub-folder with the person's name in dataSet folder.
 - In the ```main.m``` file locate the image folder directory in *imageset()* function.
 - Run the other sections upto getting the training set and test set accuracy.
 - Run ```takeImage_predict.m``` which takes continuous image and shows predictions with a bounding box.